-As of December 31, 2016, we had approximately 6,210 employees.
+As of December 31, 2017, we had approximately 6,320 employees.
 Approximately 24% of these employees work pursuant to collective bargaining agreements.
-As of December 31, 2016, we had nine collective bargaining agreements.
-Four agreements, covering approximately 658 employees at our Elgin plywood plant and sawmill, La Grande particleboard plant, Kettle Falls plywood plant, and Woodinville BMD facility, originally expired on May 31, 2016, but were subsequently renewed in January 2017.
-In addition, we have two agreements, covering approximately 47 employees at our Billings BMD facility and Vancouver BMD facility, that are scheduled to expire on March 31, 2017, as well as an agreement, covering approximately 712 employees at our Oakdale and Florien plywood plants, that is scheduled to expire on July 15, 2017.
-We also have an agreement, covering approximately 87 employees at our Canadian EWP facility that is scheduled to expire on December 31, 2017.
-If these agreements are not renewed or extended upon their termination, we could experience a material labor disruption or significantly increased labor costs, which could prevent us from meeting customer demand or reduce our sales and profitability.
+As of December 31, 2017, we had nine collective bargaining agreements.
+The agreement covering approximately 93 employees at our Canadian EWP facility expired on December 31, 2017, but has been extended indefinitely pending negotiations.
+During the course of negotiations, if this agreement is not renewed or extended upon its termination, we could experience a material labor disruption or significantly increased labor costs, which could prevent us from meeting customer demand or reduce our sales and profitability.